-Have you ever wondered how Google Map continuously updates you about the live traffic conditions every time you are on the road and even sends notifications about traffic statues about the routes you mostly follow?
+Have you ever wondered how Google Map continuously updates you about the live traffic conditions every time you are on the road and even sends notifications about traffic statuses about the routes you mostly follow?
 When you enable location access to the app, it is able to analyze in real-time whether you are moving or stuck in traffic.
 The app pool such data from millions of users around the clock, including those who are traveling on the same route as yours.
-The app even calculate the number of cars on the same route, and how fast they are moving to tell you exactly where and what time can you expect heavy traffic.
-The more number of people using the app, the more accurate data would be.
-Interestingly, all the data is sent to Google servers anonymously, that means if they have access to your location, the information is secure.
+The app even calculates the number of cars on the same route, and how fast they are moving to tell you exactly where and what time can you expect heavy traffic.
+The more people using the app, the more accurate data would be.
+Interestingly, all the data is sent to Google servers anonymously, which means if they have access to your location, the information is secure.

-In the above write-up we have only scratched the surface of examples of AI and ML in day-to-day life.
+In the above write-up, we have only scratched the surface of examples of AI and ML in day-to-day life.
 AI has deeply integrated into human lives.
-For example, causal chess players regularly use AI powered chess engines to analyze their games and practice tactics.
+For example, causal chess players regularly use AI-powered chess engines to analyze their games and practice tactics.

 How you enrich your life with an AI assistant?
 Let us know via the comment section below.